antoine-crettenand/Polyphonic-Software-Synthesizer/README.md

 It is possible that if you use GarageBand, the plugin does not appear.
-If it is the case, please execute `killall -9 AudioComponentRegistrar` in your Terminal after having closed Garage
+If it is the case, please execute `killall -9 AudioComponentRegistrar` in your Terminal after having closed GarageBand.
+Make sure to select the option "stereo" when launching the plugin into your DAW.

-Band.

 ## Download
 To only download the VST3 and AU plugins, please click on the following [link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fantoine-crettenand%2FPolyphonic-Software-Synthesizer%2Ftree%2Frelease%2Fplugins).
 Then make sure to place them in the correct directory with respect to your OS :